Engaging men is key to reaching 90-90-90 target in Uganda

 Richard** was only 17 when he was diagnosed with HIV in 1990.
 He became sick and when medicine didn’t help, he said he thought he might have the disease called SLIM.

 He struggled at first, worrying whether he would live long or die of AIDS.
-But the counseling services and friendships he found at TASO helped him deal with his fear.
+But the counselling services and friendships he found at TASO helped him deal with his fear.
 He said he made the decision to live positively.

 “I became happy with my life again,” he said.
 “I accepted my status.”